NeuroSML/BARTharm/README.md

 plot(sigma_out_<OutcomeName>, type = 'l', main = "Trace plot of residual noise for <OutcomeName>")
 ```

 The figure below shows an example of a chain which mixes well after some burn in.
 After iteration 2000 (x-axis) the chain is mixing well.
-This means that if you specified `burn_in` > 2000 your estimates will be fine.
-The specified `num_iter` is also good enough.
+This means that if you specified `burn_in > 2000` your estimates will be reliable.
+The specified `num_iter` is also high enough for the chain to reach convergence, resulting in a stable distribution of values.
 ![Alt text](examples/MCMC-burn-in-example.png)

+If your chain instead looks messy, jumpy, or doesn’t seem to settle down, this is a sign that something might be wrong.
+It could mean:

+- The chain hasn’t had enough time to stabilize.
+Try increasing the number of iterations (`num_iter`) or letting it warm up longer by increasing the burn-in (`burn_in`).
+- The model is too complicated.
+You can make it simpler by adjusting the settings to reduce the number of splits in the trees (lower `gamma`) or make the model more cautious (increase `beta`).

+To check how well your chain is doing, you can look at plots like the one above or use tools to see if the values are bouncing around too much.
+A good chain should look like it's exploring smoothly without getting stuck or showing big jumps.

 ### How to Prepare the Real Data